 Here are some tips to help you along:

-Get Medical Care: If you do get pregnant, be sure to see a doctor as soon as possible.
-There are many things you will need to know now that can prevent problems in the long run.
-So keep your appointments and follow doctor's orders.
-And during your first visit, be sure you have a Healthy Start screening done, this is a simply a questionnaire that determines whether you're eligible for free services.
+If you do get pregnant, be sure to see a doctor as soon as possible.
+There is a lot you can learn to prevent problems in the long run, so keep your appointments and follow doctor's orders.
+And during your first visit, ask for a Healthy Start screening, which is a questionnaire to determine if you're eligible for free services.